stellarwp/kadence-blocks/readme.txt

 == Changelog ==

-= 2.3.1 =
+= 2.4.0 =
-Release Date: April 4th, 2022
+Release Date: April 7th, 2022
-** Add: Show More Block.
+* Add: Show More Block.
-** Add:
 * Add: Option for Author link in post block.
 * Add: Option to dynamically source a gallery.
 * Add: Option to set a custom gallery image link to sponsored.
 ** Add: Tablet and Mobile Max width settings for image block.
+* Add: Min Height and Max Width to section block.
 * Update: Allow section block to be used outside of a row.
 * Update: Parallax for ipad pro.
 * Fix: Gallery thumbnail size possibly reverting to full when adding new images.
-** Fix: Issue with some lottie files not saving correctly.
+* Fix: Issue with some lottie files not saving correctly.
-** Fix: Issue with lottie render not setting the correct aria role.
+* Fix: Issue with lottie render not setting the correct aria role.
-** Fix: Issue with advanced image block not rendering correclty in flex area.
+* Fix: Issue with advanced image block not rendering correctly in flex area.
 ** Fix: CSS specificity issue with divider block.

 = 2.3.0 =